|60||$96.00||ADD TO CART|

 Apixaban comes as a tablet to take by mouth.
 It is usually taken with or without food twice a day.
 When apixaban is taken to prevent DVT and PE after hip or knee replacement surgery, the first dose should be taken at least 12 to 24 hours after surgery.
 Apixaban is usually taken for 35 days after a hip replacement surgery and for 12 days after knee replacement surgery.
 Take apixaban at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take apixaban exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
-If you are unable to swallow the tablets, you can crush them and mix them with water, apple juice, or applesauce.
+Do not change your Eliquis dosing or take it more often than prescribed by your doctor.
+If you are unable to swallow the Eliquis 5mg or 2.5mg tablets, you can crush them and mix them with water, apple juice, or applesauce.
 Swallow the mixture right after you prepare it.
 Apixaban can also be given in certain types of feeding tubes.
 Ask your doctor if you should take this medication in your feeding tube.
 Follow your doctor's directions carefully.
 Continue to take apixaban even if you feel well.
 Do not stop taking apixaban without talking to your doctor.
 If you stop taking apixaban, your risk of a blood clot may increase.

 If you experience any of the following symptoms, call your doctor immediately: muscle weakness (especially in your legs and feet), numbness or tingling (especially in your legs), or loss of control of your bowels or bladder.
 Talk to your doctor about the risks of taking apixaban.